fiskolini/puppetteer-alternative/README.md

 ## Directory Structure

 - `src/` — Source code, including runner implementations and utilities
+- `ids.csv` — List of IDs to be processed
 - `screenshots/` — Output directory for captured screenshots
 - `package.json` — Project dependencies and scripts